WGNY (AM)

-WGNY (1220 kHz) is a commercial AM radio station broadcasting a sports talk format.
-Licensed to Newburgh, New York, the station serves Orange, Dutchess and Putnam Counties.
-It is owned by the Sunrise Broadcasting Corporation with studios in New Windsor.
+WGNY (1220 AM) is a commercial radio station licensed to Newburgh, New York, United States.
+It serves the Hudson Valley counties of Orange, Dutchess, Ulster, and Putnam.
+Owned by the Sunrise Broadcasting Corporation, it broadcasts a sports talk format with studios in New Windsor.

-By day, WGNY transits 10,000 watts.
-As 1220 AM is a clear channel frequency reserved for Class A station XEB Mexico City, WGNY reduces power at night to 180 watts to avoid interference.
-It uses a directional antenna with a three-tower array.
-The transmitter is on Rock Cut Road in Orange Lake.
+WGNY's transmitter is on Rock Cut Road in Orange Lake.
 Programming is also heard on 250-watt FM translator W233BM at 94.5 MHz in Beacon.